 Channeling his inner Bernie Sanders, Huckabee alleged, “The donor class runs the political environment in this country and people are waking up to that and they are tired of it.”

 That’s right, the man who has been selling a cinnamon-based “natural” cure to diabetes that no physician will support is accusing the party that has refused to nominate him for president twice of fooling ordinary Americans.
 His solution?
-Nominating a man who will boast of attempting to bribe politicians!
+Nominate a man who boasts of trying to bribe politicians!

 Another man who’s been making his living on the conservative speaking circuit and is ready to jump on the Trump bandwagon if it will give him airtime: former House speaker New Gingrich, who hasn’t held elected office in nearly two decades, called Romney’s speech “nasty” and “vitriolic” on Monday — without ever taking umbrage at the filth that comes out of Donald Trump’s mouth.